Best Iron Oxide Sunscreens for Pigmentation (2026): Why Regular SPF Fails Brown Skin

 Difference between melasma and other pigmentation types

 The reason is often misunderstood — traditional sunscreen alone is not enough for brown skin.
+If you’re using regular sunscreen but still seeing dark patches, this may explain why your pigmentation is not improving.

 In recent years, dermatology research has confirmed something important: